awsdocs/amazon-gamelift-developer-guide/doc_source/integration-server-sdk-cpp-ref-actions.md

 ## ProcessReadyAsync\(\)<a name="integration-server-sdk-cpp-ref-processreadyasync"></a>

-Notifies the Amazon GameLift service that the server process is ready to host game sessions\.
+Notifies the GameLift service that the server process is ready to host game sessions\.
 This method should be called once the server process is ready to host a game session\.
-The parameters specify the names of callback functions for Amazon GameLift to call in certain circumstances\.
+The parameters specify the names of callback functions for GameLift to call in certain circumstances\.
 Game server code must implement these functions\.

 This call is asynchronous\.
 To make a synchronous call, use [ProcessReady\(\)](#integration-server-sdk-cpp-ref-processready)\.
-See [Prepare a Server Process](gamelift-sdk-server-api.md#gamelift-sdk-server-initialize) for more details\.
+See [Initialize the server process](gamelift-sdk-server-api.md#gamelift-sdk-server-initialize) for more details\.

 ### Syntax<a name="integration-server-sdk-cpp-ref-processreadyasync-syntax"></a>